HyggshiOSDeveloper/Hyggshi-OS-project-center/Hyggshi OS Development Orientation Statement.md

 ---

-## 3. 🚫 What Hyggshi OS doesn't do
+## 3. 🚫 What Hyggshi OS doesn't let you do

 * **No pay-to-win**: Basic features will never be locked after payment.